ReverseThatApp/ReverseThatApp.github.io/_posts/2020-04-14-by-pass-storekit-in-app-purchase-iOS-with-lldb.md

 > Once a transaction is processed, it should be removed from the payment queue by calling the payment queue’s `finishTransaction(_:)` method, passing the transaction as a parameter.

-As the above statement, if `transactionState` is `SKPaymentTransactionStatePurchased`, payment was successfully received for the desired functionality and app should make the functionality available to the user, for this case, it might unlock all items.
+As the above statement, if `transactionState` is `SKPaymentTransactionStatePurchased`, payment was successfully received for the desired functionality, and the app should make the functionality available to the user, for this case, it might unlock all items.
 So if we can change the value of `transactionState` into `SKPaymentTransactionStatePurchased`, it's possible to unlock the app.
 Let's hunt for this.

 We know the method name to look for - `func paymentQueue(_ queue: SKPaymentQueue, updatedTransactions transactions: [SKPaymentTransaction])`, but if you look for this string in Hopper Disassembler, it won't spit out any matches.
-The reason is it's not a selector, so we need to search by selector name of this method, with could be `paymentQueue:updatedTransactions:`.
+The reason is it's not a selector, so we need to search by selector name of this method, which could be `paymentQueue:updatedTransactions:`.
 Switch to Hopper and search this selector name in **Labels** tab, we can see one result matches `-[AppleStoreManager paymentQueue:updatedTransactions:]:`, which also mean class `AppleStoreManager` is the one conforms to `SKPaymentTransactionObserver` protocol and handle transactions.
 [![paymentQueue:updatedTransactions: implementation]({{ site.baseurl }}/images/20200414/search-paymentQueue-updatedTransactions.png)]({{ site.baseurl }}/images/20200414/search-paymentQueue-updatedTransactions.png){:target="_blank"} <br/>**Figure 4: paymentQueue:updatedTransactions: implementation**<br/><br/>

-### It's ARM64 again, let's swallow it
+### It's ARM64 again, let's swallow it 🥱
-Let's take another oppotunity to learn ARM64 this time, I hope you dont quit this post for now.
+Let's take another opportunity to learn ARM64 this time, I hope you don't quit this post for now.
 Let toggle CFG (Control Flow Graph) mode to see what this method is doing easier.
 Don't panic, it would be simple to understand.
 [![paymentQueue:updatedTransactions: implementation]({{ site.baseurl }}/images/20200414/paymentQueue-updatedTransactions-CFG.png)]({{ site.baseurl }}/images/20200414/paymentQueue-updatedTransactions-CFG.png){:target="_blank"} <br/>**Figure 5: paymentQueue:updatedTransactions: implementation CFG mode**<br/><br/>

 Let read through from top to bottom, we won't need to understand all assembly instructions but focus on the important ones.
 Let's understand flow from **Block 1** -> **Block 6** will do.